National Advisory Council

 Alan Sprinkle

-Alan is co-owner and president of Covenant Construction Services, a commercial general contracting company specializing in government contracting.
-Also CCS Homes a custom home builder with a motto of; “Your Home Your Way” Their care for their process takes them to the top of the energy star rating system.
+Alan is co-owner and president of Covenant Construction Services, a commercial general contracting company specializing in government contracting, and CCS Homes, a custom home builder with a motto of; “Your Home Your Way.”
+Their care for their process takes them to the top of Energy performance of the homes they build.

 Alan formerly served in the United States Army as a command sergeant major and retired in 2001.
-He entered the Army in October of 1981 and CSM Sprinkle’s assignments included duties as a military policeman, airborne ranger, Army recruiter, and prior to retiring was responsible for the Des Moines Recruiting Battalion covering Iowa, Nebraska, part of South Dakota, Wisconsin, and Illinois as well as many other leadership positions before that.
+He entered the Army in October of 1981 and CSM Sprinkle’s assignments included duties as a military policeman, airborne ranger, and Army recruiter.
+Prior to retiring, was responsible for the Des Moines Recruiting Battalion covering Iowa, Nebraska, part of South Dakota, Wisconsin, and Illinois as well as many other leadership positions before that.
 CSM Sprinkle holds a Bachelor of Science-Arts Degree from Excelsior College, in Albany, New York.
 Some of Alan’s hobbies are exercising and instructing at Farrell’s eXtreme Bodyshaping, golf, gardening, and cooking.
 Alan is married to the former Ms. Laurie Witt of Wisconsin Rapids, Wisconsin.
-They have two sons, Benjamin and Joshua who are both married and have four grandchildren.
+They have two sons, Benjamin and Joshua who are both married.
+Alan and Laurie have five grandchildren.

 Julie Stewart